hyperledger-archives/indy-sdk/wrappers/ios/README.md

 # Binaries

 * There are 2 types of automatically built archives containing libindy core library which can be used for your iOS application.
-    * library built for aarch64-apple-ios targets.
+    * library built for aarch64-apple-ios target.
     * universal libindy built for all architectures.

     Add pod to target: